 Submit a tax refund payment request to the Swedish Tax Agency.

-Please send us your payment request along with the documents we require to register a bank account.
-You must post your original documents to us; do not send copies by e-mail or fax.
+Please send us your refund payment request with the document we require to register your bank account.
+You must send the original document to us by post.
+Do not send a copy by email.

 Skatteverket